Katello/katello-client-bootstrap/README.md

 * The activation key that is provide provides access to a Content View which provides the Satellite Tools repo.
 * The system in question has python.
+* The administrator can approve puppet certificates if using Puppet.
-* Autosigning is enabled for the system in question.
+  Alternatively, autosigning can be enabled for the system in question.
 (And be careful, auto-signing isnt one of those things you'd leave enabled forever)
-*

 # User required inputs